day8/re-frame/docs/WIP/CodeWalkthrough.md

-## Coding It
+## Code Walk-through

-At this point, you are armed with:
+At this point in your reading, you are armed with:
  - a high level understanding of the 5 domino process (from the repo's README)
- - an understanding of application state (from the previous Tutorial)
+ - an understanding of application state (the previous Tutorial)

-In this tutorial, **we'll write re-frame code**.
+In this tutorial, **we'll look at re-frame code**.

 ### What Code?

 This repo contains an `/example` application called "simple", which has around 70 lines of code.
 We'll look at every line and understand what it does.

-You are currently about 60% the way to understanding re-frame.
-By the end of this tutorial, you'll be at 80%, which is good enough to start coding by yourself.
+You are currently about 50% the way to understanding re-frame.
+By the end of this tutorial, you'll be at 70%, which is good enough to start coding by yourself.

 ### What Does It Do?